ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 /home/autoboss/snapshots/<id>/cli/*                 - CLI logs collected during the disocvery /home/autoboss/snapshots/<id>/devices/*             - information about devices processed by IP Fabric from the CLI logs

+# Following 4 services - Networker, Tasker, Updater, Worker all log in two formats:
+# /home/autoboss/snapshots/<id>/services/<service>/all.txt          - simple text format, basic information
+# /home/autoboss/snapshots/<id>/services/<service>/structured.json  - more detailed information in JSON Lines format

+# Service folders and their descriptions:
-/home/autoboss/snapshots/<id>/services/networker/all.txt    - networker via traceroute looks for other possible next tasks for worker service
+/home/autoboss/snapshots/<id>/services/networker/    - networker via traceroute looks for other possible next tasks for worker service
-/home/autoboss/snapshots/<id>/services/tasker/all.txt       - tasker prepares `vTask` records - connecting into (network) devices
-/home/autoboss/snapshots/<id>/services/updater/all.txt      - updater is transforming device JSON into DB /home/autoboss/snapshots/<id>/services/worker/*.txt         - worker does parsing
+/home/autoboss/snapshots/<id>/services/tasker/       - tasker prepares `vTask` records - connecting into (network) devices /home/autoboss/snapshots/<id>/services/updater/      - updater is transforming device JSON into DB /home/autoboss/snapshots/<id>/services/worker/       - worker does parsing
 ```

 ## Remote Syslog

 In IP Fabric version >= `5.0.0` it is now possible to send logs to a remote collector.
 This will use a basic example
 using default UDP port of 514.
-More advanced examples such as TCP connections please consult the [syslog-ng Documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.26/administration-guide)
+More advanced examples such as TCP connections please consult the [syslog-ng documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.26/administration-guide)

 !!! warning "Changes to `/etc/*.conf` files"